nostra13/Android-Universal-Image-Loader/README.md

  * Cache using **only weak** references:
      * `WeakMemoryCache` (Unlimited cache)

-6. For disc cache configuration (`ImageLoaderConfiguration.discCache(...)`) you can use already prepared implementations:
+6. For disk cache configuration (`ImageLoaderConfiguration.diskCache(...)`) you can use already prepared implementations:
  * `UnlimitedDiscCache` (The fastest cache, doesn't limit cache size) - **Used by default**
- * `TotalSizeLimitedDiscCache` (Cache limited by total cache size.
-If cache size exceeds specified limit then file with the most oldest last usage date will be deleted)
+ * `LruDiskCache` (Cache limited by total cache size and/or by file count.
+If cache size exceeds specified limit then least-recently used file will be deleted)
- * `FileCountLimitedDiscCache` (Cache limited by file count.
-If file count in cache directory exceeds specified limit then file with the most oldest last usage date will be deleted.
-Use it if your cached files are of about the same size.)
  * `LimitedAgeDiscCache` (Size-unlimited cache with limited files' lifetime.
 If age of cached file exceeds defined limit then it will be deleted from cache.)

- **NOTE:** UnlimitedDiscCache is 30%-faster than other limited disc cache implementations.
+ **NOTE:** UnlimitedDiscCache is pretty faster than other limited disk cache implementations.

 7. To display bitmap (`DisplayImageOptions.displayer(...)`) you can use already prepared implementations:
  * `RoundedBitmapDisplayer` (Displays bitmap with rounded corners)